-Both of these would be great locations to settle down.
+Both of these would be great locations to settle down no matter if you are moving for a relationship or alone.
 They have diners, bars, and cafe shops that are ideal for meeting new people.
 So how will you pick the right one?
 Don’t get caught between two stools thinking about it.
 Whatever decision you make, you won’t make a wrong one.

 Downtown Is Naturally One of the Best Places to Live in Boston for Singles

-Kill two birds with one stone by relocating to Downtown.
+Kill two birds with one stone by relocating to Downtown and discover all advantages of moving alone here.
 This is a central business district, but also a hot spot for entertainment.